Discover more from Crime Thoughts

-In the wake of George Floyd’s murder, several major real estate websites removed the crime data they had on their sites (see here for an article about this change).
+In the wake of George Floyd’s murder, numerous leading real estate websites decided to remove the crime data previously available on their platforms (see here for an article about this change).
 They argue that the data is flawed and (most importantly) that crime data can be racially biased and cause racial bias in where people choose to buy homes.
-They apparently did not consider any of these issues beforehand, and their use of the data is one of the worst ways I’ve ever seen this data used.
+"It appears they didn't take these issues into account prior to using the data, and their application of it is one of the most flawed I've ever seen.

-Some of the press releases by these companies show how little they understand crime data.
+A number of press releases from these companies reveal a concerning lack of understanding when it comes to crime data.
 Here’s what Christian Taubman, Redfin’s “Chief Growth Officer,” said was one alternative they considered for better crime data:

 To get around the gaps with reported crimes, the main other data source we considered was the National Crime Victimization Survey from the Bureau of Justice Statistics.
 By virtue of being a survey, this has the advantage of being able to capture both officially reported and unreported crimes.
 However, also by virtue of being a survey, if there’s racial bias in respondents’ answers this will get reflected directly in the data.
 And there are troubling signs of this: in the 2019 survey, people reporting crimes were more likely to describe their offender as young, male, and Black than would be expected given the representation of those groups in the population.

 There are some fundamental issues like assuming that differences in group’s share of offenders being different than their share of the population are caused by bias - it may be, but that’s a more complicated question.
 But here’s the main issue.
-The National Crime Victimization Survey gives national estimates.
-It’s right there in the name!
+As the name suggests, the National Crime Victimization Survey is intended to provide nationwide estimates.
 You cannot get neighborhood-level victimization data from this survey.
-You can’t even get state-level victimization data!
 They never used this data, but it shows how little these companies care about measuring crime right.
 And they demonstrated their lack of caring about accuracy in the crime data they did use.

 So, what were the crime measures they used?

-For all of the companies I’ve seen, and I did look at some of these sites before they took down their crime pages, they use FBI Uniform Crime Reporting (UCR) Data and magically convert it to neighborhood-level crime rates.Here’s the problem, it is impossible to get neighborhood-level data from UCR.
+From what I've observed – and I had the chance to review some of these sites before they removed their crime data – these companies utilize FBI Uniform Crime Reporting (UCR) Data and somehow transform it into neighborhood-level crime rates.Here’s the problem, it is impossible to get neighborhood-level data from UCR.
 UCR data is available only at the police agency level.
 You cannot disaggregate it down to a smaller geographic unit.
 This should not be a complex concept, but apparently, it is.

-For this post, we’ll look at the method used by Neighborhood Scout, a company still providing crime data for real estate agents, property managers, investors, and individual home buyers.
+In this post, our focus will be on the methodology adopted by Neighborhood Scout, a company that continues to supply crime data to a wide range of users including real estate agents, property managers, investors, and individual home buyers.
 They not only offer crime rates in each neighborhood but benchmark it against all other neighborhoods in the U.S. to show how it ranks.
 And even include your chances of becoming a victim of a violent crime.
 If this sounds impossible, well, it is.